This chapter was revised by the author on July 22, 2020.

 - Anomalous vertical movements (upshoots and downshoots)

-Abduction deficits can vary from no abduction at all (the eye not passing the midline) to almost complete abduction.
+Abduction deficit can vary from no abduction at all (the eye not passing the midline) to almost complete abduction.
 Two factors will be responsible for this limitation: the amount of normal innervation to the lateral rectus and the degree of contracture of the medial rectus that will not allow the globe to abduct.
-Differentiating these two components of the abduction limitation can be determined with the forced duction test and the forced augmentation test as described by Jampolsky.30 This test compares the voluntary abduction end-point with the possible extension of this end-point by forcing further abduction manually with a forceps.
+Differentiating these 2 components of the abduction limitation can be determined with the forced duction test and the forced augmentation test as described by Jampolsky.42 This test compares the voluntary abduction end-point with the possible extension of this end-point by forcing further abduction manually with a forceps.
 The force generation test can also be very useful in helping to determine the amount of active force generated by the lateral rectus.

 The fact that DRS is frequently associated with other ocular and systemic congenital anomalies demonstrates the necessity of performing a thorough ocular examination.
 Systemic malformations, especially hearing defects, must always be excluded by a general physical examination in DRS patients.